nachodevV2/refine/README.md

 ### Refine™ EasyMode

 If you are **just** starting, we have an EasyMode which had templates and other options to make your scriping experience easier.
+If you want to contribute to this, make an issue request!